-No assumption is made in the analysis technique used that the dispersion relation for resting atmosphere equatorial waves, (Eq.
-1), is valid.
-However it is helpful to consider the impact on the dispersion relation of assuming that simple Doppler shifting by a uniform flow is both valid and relevant.
-This is illustrated in Figure 3 for the WMRG, and the R1 waves for an equivalent depth of 200m, a large value which, especially for R1 waves, is chosen because it is more appropriate for the deeper vertical structure waves in the E Pacific (e.g., Yang et al. 2007a, 2011, 2012) than the usual 40m depth.
-For a resting atmosphere, the smaller depth is relevant to the gravest baroclinic structure in the vertical, and is likely to be more appropriate for the Eastern Hemisphere.
-The domain of interest in wavenumber-frequency space in this paper is indicated here by hatching.
-Vertical hatching indicates westward-moving waves and horizontal hatching eastward-moving waves.
 The WMRG wave can have eastward phase propagation in a sufficiently strong westerly flow.
-Such waves will be labelled WMRG-E, while WMRG will be used for the westward-moving wave.
-It should be noted that the WMRG-E structure is very different from the gravity-wave like eastward-moving MRG (EMRG) wave structure for a resting atmosphere, as shown in e.g. Yang et al (2003).
+As mentioned above, such waves will be labelled WMRG-E, while WMRG will be used for the westwardmoving wave.
+It should be noted that the WMRG-E structure is very different from the gravity-wave-like eastward-moving MRG (EMRG) wave structure for a resting atmosphere, as shown in e.g. Yang et al. (2003).
 The EMRG is found to be very weak in the band of interest.
 Similarly the R1 wave can have eastwards phase propagation as well as westwards and when moving eastwards will be denoted R1-E. The group velocity of WMRG and WMRG-E waves is eastwards (above the heavy solid line) in the band of interest.
 In contrast, R1 has a smaller group velocity relative to the flow and with the addition of the basic flow its wave activity can propagate eastwards or westwards.
 However, R1-E activity always propagates eastwards in the strong westerly flow.
 The picture is not very sensitive to the specification of the equivalent depth.
-For a 40m depth (see Figure 4 in HY16), WMRG-E waves are found in a larger range of wavenumbers for westerly flow, with WMRG waves restricted to the lowest wavenumbers.
-Also, in weak easterly flow, more low wavenumber WMRG waves are possible.
-R1 and R1-E free wave activity is affected in a similar way.
+For a 40 m depth (see Fig. 4 in HY16), WMRG-E waves are found in a larger range of wave numbers for westerly flow, with WMRG waves restricted to the lowest wave numbers.
+Also, in weak easterly flow, more low-wave-number WMRG waves are possible.
+R1 and R1-E free-wave activity is affected in a similar way.

 The activity of equatorial waves has its largest amplitudes confined to the upper troposphere and there is interest in understanding how the large variations in the zonal flow in this region may influence the zonal propagation of wave activity.
 Consequently, in HY16 the theory of 1-D propagation on a varying zonal flow was developed and applied to equatorial waves.
-Following Lighthill (1978), a theoretical analysis in HY16 shows that for steady state distribution of a particular wave, along a ray path, the longitudinal variation of its zonal wavenumber k is where c_g is the group velocity and U is the basic zonal flow.
+Following Lighthill (1978), a theoretical analysis in HY16 shows that for steady-state distribution of a particular wave, along a ray path, the longitudinal variation of its zonal wave number k is where c_g is the group velocity and U is the basic zonal flow.
 Equation (6) indicates that along a ray path, k always has a tendency that is the opposite to that of U when c_g is positive, and the same as U when c_g is negative.
-The variation along a ray path of wave energy, E, is implied by the conservation equation for wave action density (e.g., Bretherton and Garrett 1968; Lighthill 1978).
+The variation along a ray path of wave energy, E, is implied by the conservation equation for wave action density (e.g. Bretherton and Garrett, 1968; Lighthill, 1978).
 The theory developed in HY 16 shows that in a steady state, the zonal variation of E along a ray path is given by:

-$$\frac{dlnk}{dx} = -\frac{1}{c_g} \frac{dU}{dx}, \quad (6)$$
+$$\frac{dlnk}{dx} = -\frac{1}{c_g} \frac{dU}{dx},\tag{6}$$